imurray/redirectify/README.md

 * Research Gate: [this pdf link](https://www.researchgate.net/profile/Freek_Stulp/publication/268382567_Path_Integral_Reinforcement_Learning/links/5565ab6208ae94e957207459/Path-Integral-Reinforcement-Learning.pdf) redirects to [this webpage](https://www.researchgate.net/publication/268382567_Path_Integral_Reinforcement_Learning)
 * Semantic Scholar: [this pdf link](https://pdfs.semanticscholar.org/2a72/6fc0ea9fd9206b0fc08e69a3ebbdb9aedbcb.pdf) redirects to [this webpage](https://www.semanticscholar.org/paper/Comparing-Topic-Models-for-a-Movie-Recommendation-Bergamaschi-Po/2a726fc0ea9fd9206b0fc08e69a3ebbdb9aedbcb)

-I gave the extension a fairly generic name.
-The redirect rules are stored in a list at the top of the code, and can easily be added to.
-However, making this list updatable within the extension is unlikely to happen soon, partly because of time, partly because allowing any URL to be redirected opens up security issues.
+I gave the extension a fairly generic name, because I'd like to make it easy for users to choose and add any redirect rules of their own.
+However, I haven't managed to find time for that yet.
+The redirect rules are stored in `src/rules.json`, and developers can easily add to them (see below).

 ## Download

-If you just want to use the extension as it is, get it from one of the official addon
+If you just want to use the last release of the extension, get it from one of the official addon sites:
-sites:

 * [Redirectify for Firefox](https://addons.mozilla.org/en-US/firefox/addon/redirectify/)